 Revolutionaries Must Fight Crimes Against Wimmin

 I recently thumbed through (a hand me down) magazine type news letter entitled Under Lock and Key, Sept./Oct.
 Issue 2018, No. #64, and had an overwhelming inspiration to write pledging my allegiance to your cause, and to make comment on some of the articles I read concerning offenses against women/girls.

 Mostly targeted to those of which appeared to be attempting to justify their actions with the phrase "consensual" sex with under-aged girls.
-And just hope my thoughts and writings will be readily accepted as those of others written!
+I just hope my thoughts and writings will be readily accepted as those of others written!

 Crimes against women are the most cowardly atrocious acts one can do.
-Especially when it involves violent forcible rapes, on down to taking advantage of under-aged girls, and am ashamed and humiliated to be a man during instances as these!
+Especially when it involves violent forcible rapes, on down to taking advantage of under-aged girls, and I am ashamed and humiliated to be a man during instances as these!

 I don't write from a dark hateful place neither in a negative energy, but must say, if you are going to stand for a cause, especially a cause such as the revolutionary one, stand tall and with integrity.